I already know how I would design it

 “I think,” Erin said, pouring me another glass of wine, “that y’all made a difference.”

 T.A.
 Noonan is the author of several books and chapbooks, most recently The Midway Iterations (Hyacinth Girl Press, 2015), Fall (Lucky Bastard Press, 2016), and The Ep[is]odes: a reformulation of Horace (Noctuary Press, 2016).
-Her work has appeared in LIT, Menacing Hedge, Ninth Letter, Phoebe, Reunion: The Dallas Review, West Wind Review, and others.
-A weightlifter, artist, teacher, and priestess, she is an Associate Editor of Sundress Publications and the Development Director for the Sundress Academy for the Arts.
+Their work has appeared in LIT, Menacing Hedge, Ninth Letter, Phoebe, Reunion: The Dallas Review, West Wind Review, and others.
+A weightlifter, artist, teacher, and priestess, T.A. is an Associate Editor of Sundress Publications and the Development Director for the Sundress Academy for the Arts.